HYPOPHOSPHATASIA (HPP) IN CHILDREN

 In autosomal dominant inheritance, a child only needs to inherit one copy of the

 changed gene to cause HPP.
-In this case, the child inherits a normal ALPL gene from one parent and a changed ALPL gene from the other.
+In this case, the child inherits a normal ALPL gene from one parent and a mutated ALPL gene from the other.
 In this case, each child has a:

 • 50% chance of being affected